 Hanging a gallery wall no longer has to be stressful!
-This easy tutorial will show you how to hang pictures evenly without all the hassle and in half the time!
+This easy tutorial will show you how to hang multiple pictures on a wall evenly without all the hassle and in half the time!

 Does the idea of hanging wall art give you anxiety?
 Hanging multiple prints in a collage can be even more frustrating because if even one frame is uneven, it’s painfully obvious!

-Later, I shifted to the opposite spectrum, where I just made a half dozen holes in the wall before getting the right spot, knowing I could fill them later.
-BUT that left me with literally dozens of holes to fill!
+Later, I shifted to the opposite spectrum, where I just made a half dozen extra holes in the wall before getting the right spot, knowing I could fill them later.
+But that left me with literally dozens of holes to fill!

 LET ME SHOW YOU:

 - The best life hacks for hanging pictures in a collage (with video tutorial)

 - The easiest way to find the proper height for YOUR pictures